 What is the best material for a front entry door?

-How are Ensemble® Entry Doors different from other fiberglass or steel doors?
+How are Ensemble® entry doors different from other fiberglass or steel doors?

-The Ensemble® Entry Door is a system that has a continuous dual-composite frame and a reinforced fiberglass panel supported by laminated veneered lumber—offering superior strength, insulation, and resistance to damage.
+The Ensemble® entry door is a system that has a continuous dual-composite frame and a reinforced fiberglass panel supported by laminated veneered lumber—offering superior strength, insulation, and resistance to damage.

-Are your front entry doors energy efficient?
+Are the Ensemble® entry doors energy efficient?

 Just like when we talk about windows and patio doors, when we talk about the energy efficiency of front entry doors, we have to consider the whole picture—from the frame to the glass to the installation.